jdiejim/pokedex-blog/README.md

 ```

-Notes on style:
+Here are some comments on the styles we added:

-* We are using display flex againg to take advantage of the wrap functioanlity since we are going to wrap cell buttons inside.
+* We are using display flex to take advantage of the wrap functionality since we are going to wrap all the PokeCell buttons inside.
 * We set the width to 50% to fill the left half of the app component
-* we also included overflow scroll because not all of the pokecells are going to be displayed at once.
+* We also included overflow scroll because not all of the PokeCells are going to be displayed at once.

-Finally go back to App.js and import the PokeList component.
-To render it, you need to place it inside the parent element in the render method as a self closing html tag.
-This is other feature React and jsx gives us.
-All the components you want to render are place like html tags.
+Go back to App.js and import the PokeList component.

+To render our PokeList we are going to use another feature React gives us.
+All the components you want to render are placed as html tags.
+Place your PokeList component as a self closing html tag inside the parent element.
+Start your application and see the results.
 Cool right!

 ```javascript